MarkusThill/MGAB/README.md

 The procedure is also summarized in Algorithm 1 below.
 ![Pseudo-code of the anomaly insertion procedure for Mackey-Glass time series.][algorithm1]

+An example of how such an anomaly, which was generated using the described procedure, could look like is illustrated in Fig. 2.
+For the human eye it would be almost impossible to spot the anomaly.

+![Example Anomaly in a MG time series 1][mgexample1] ![Example Anomaly in a MG time series 1][mgexample2]<br>
+**Figure 2**: Top: Example for the creation of a Mackey-Glass time series with a temporal anomaly.
+The original time series (dashed line) is manipulated in such a way, that a segment is removed and the two remaining ends are joined together.
+In this example, the interval [21562,21703] is removed from the original curve.
+The resulting manipulated time series (solid line) has a smooth point of connection, but significantly differs from the original.
+Bottom: Zoomed-In.
+The red shaded area indicates the position where the anomaly was inserted.

+## Final Notes
+For the 10 time series of this benchmark, in total 100 anomalies were inserted (10 anomalies per time series).
+In the last step, in order to increase the complexity of the anomaly detection task slightly, we add noise drawn from a random uniform distribution with the range [-0.01, 0.01] to each point of all time series.

 ![Anomalous Mackey-Glass Time Series with revealed Anomalies][footer] **Figure 5**: This graph shows the same section of a Mackey-Glass time series as the first graph on this page, but now reveals the location of the anomalies in the time series.
 The anomalies are at t<sub>1</sub> = 40388, t<sub>2</sub>=40917 and t<sub>3</sub>=41550.
 The positions are indicated by the black crosses in the plot.